agendav/agendav/doc/source/admin/upgrading.rst

 Upgrading
 =========

-AgenDAV upgrades can be split into two simple steps.

 Before starting this process, make sure you have a backup of your current AgenDAV directory, specially the ``web/config/`` directory, and dump your database schema and contents.